chanchan098/Docs/operation/ops-1-k8s-concepts.md

 ### kube-proxy

- maintains **network rules** on nodes.
+ maintains <u>network rules</u> on nodes.
 These network rules allow network communication
- to your Pods from network sessions **inside or outside** of your cluster.
+ to your Pods from network sessions <u>inside or outside</u> of your cluster.

 ### Container runtime